paramify/support/docs/documents/faq.md

 | Non-Admin User |	Internal	| Read-Only Access to Dashboards	| No	| No	| No	| No |
 | Customer Admin	| External | Application Administrator on Customer Instance |	No |	No	| Yes | Yes |
 | Non-Admin Customer User |	External |	Set by Customer Admin |	No	| No |	No |	No |

+**Note:** The focus is typically on privileged and not-privileged access so, for the purpose of the example above, no logical access roles are not included.

 :::